arvidn/libtorrent/trunk/docs/manual.rst

 ``dont_replace`` always takes the existing file in the target directory, if there is one.
 The source files will still be removed in that case.

+Files that have been renamed to have absolute pahts are not moved by this function.
+Keep in mind that files that don't belong to the torrent but are stored in the torrent's directory may be moved as well.
+This goes for files that have been renamed to absolute paths that still end up inside the save path.

 rename_file()
 -------------